Existing Program Evaluation (EPE) Application Reviews

 • Proposals that do the following score higher:

-• provide power analyses where appropriate (stating assumptions made) that demonstrate that the target sample size results in the power needed to detect main effects (and test moderation hypotheses if applicable)
+• provide power analyses where appropriate (stating assumptions made) that demonstrate that the target sample size results in the power needed to detect main effects (and test moderation hypotheses if applicable), and

 • articulate specific strategies for recruiting (and procedures for retaining over time if applicable) a sample representative of the intended population in sufficient numbers to investigate the aim(s) of the study.